LouisCE/fandom-challenge/README.md

 The **Fandom Challenge** quiz uses a passionate, bold colour palette based on Netflix’s iconic red (#E50914) and deep blacks to create an energetic and immersive atmosphere:

-- **Primary Red (#E50914):** The core brand colour, representing excitement, intensity, and passion—perfect for a competitive quiz environment.
+- **Primary Red (#E50914):** The core brand colour, representing excitement, intensity, and passion, perfect for a competitive quiz environment.
 - **Dark Reds (#660000, #8B0000):** Deeper shades used for shadows, hover states, and backgrounds to add depth and drama while maintaining visual consistency.
 - **Bright Reds (#FF3B3F, #FF6F61):** Accent colours for highlights, button hovers, and feedback, adding vibrancy and a lively feel.
 - **Black (#000000):** The main background colour to create strong contrast, making reds pop and providing a sleek, cinematic vibe.